The United Kingdom:

 restrictions."

-scandal involves P&O Ferries, a British company that
+A 2022 scandal involved P&O Ferries, a British company

-operates ferries from the UK to Ireland and the European
+that operates ferries from the UK to Ireland and the

-workers (and removed some of them forcefully from the ships),
+removed some of them forcefully from the ships), telling them

-telling them that the ships would now be “primarily crewed by
+that the ships would now be “primarily crewed by a third-party

-a third-party crew provider.”
-Critics have charged that
+crew provider.”
+Critics have charged that Brexit, which was

-Brexit, which was supposed to protect the UK from requirements
+supposed to protect the UK from requirements to accept

-to accept European workers, has instead weakened enforcement
+European workers, has instead weakened enforcement of UK labor

-of UK labor laws, making it easier to replace British P&O
+laws, making it easier to replace British P&O workers with

 The UK has an opportunity to review its regulations,